 I enrolled in Guardian’s Total Home Protection Plan, do I need to the inside of my home treated each time?

 No, Guardian’s proactive approach puts the emphasis on the outside of your home.
 It also keeps the majority of pest control products outside.
 Our service consists of regularly timed exterior treatments (with the inside treated as needed) and one HomeGuard™ service (which includes a thorough inside treatment).
 Guardian’s HomeGuard™ service is designed to ensure that any unwanted intruders that may have found their way into your home during the cold weather months will not become permanent guests.
 Most people prefer this approach since 99% of pest infestations begin on the outside and and can be controlled from the outside.
 Therefore, regular quality exterior treatments and one HomeGuard™ service each year is usually sufficient.
 However, should you ever need additional interior treatments, just give us a call and we’ll be happy to include that service at no additional cost to you.

-If I have a pest problem between service intervals, how long will it take for my technician to come back out and service my home?
+If I have a pest problem between service intervals, how long will it take for my technician to come back out and service your home.

 We will provide you with a free re-treatment as soon as possible.
-We take customer service and satisfaction very seriously and will usually retreat any problem areas the day you call or the next day.
+We take customer service and satisfaction very seriously and will usually retreat any problem areas within 2 business days.